uabrc/uabrc.github.io/docs/workflow_solutions/using_anaconda.md

 <!-- markdownlint-disable MD046 -->
 !!! important
-    Make sure `pip` is installed within the `conda` environment and use it for installing packages within the `conda` environment to prevent [Pip related issues](../cheaha/open_ondemand/ood_jupyter.md#pip-installs-packages-outside-of-environment).
+    Make sure `pip` is installed within the `conda` environment, and only run pip within `conda` environments, to prevent hard-to-diagnose issues.

+    See our [Pip Installs Packages Outside of Environment section](../cheaha/open_ondemand/ood_jupyter_notebook.md#pip-installs-packages-outside-of-environment) for more details and how to fix the issue.
 <!-- markdownlint-disable MD046 -->

 ```bash